Tuesday, September 17, 2024

 Before he left, he had one last goal: to stand on the rim summit of Mount St. Helens.
 It’s the smaller sister to Mt.
 Rainier, almost half the height, a little over 8,000 feet.
 Climbers usually make the round trip in 7 or 8 hours.
 Snowstorms postponed his start for 2 days.
 The morning before his flight home, he finally set out.
 When he didn’t return that night, a friend reported him missing.
 He’d been caught in a freak white-out; rescuers wouldn’t find him for 2 days.

 His mother, Lynne, wrote, “When he sat down, it was at the top.
 He had made it.”
 I can’t imagine the pain she and Tedd are going through.
 No parent should ever have to endure such heartbreak.
-To Troy, Jill, Mark, Willa, Lisa, and the rest of the family, I can only send my love.
-There are no words.
+To Troy, Jill, Mark, Willa, Lisa, and the rest of the family, I can only send my love, and these words.
 Thom lived a life that many of us would envy.
 He never took a day for granted.
 What an epic adventure he had, and what a fine young man he turned out to be.
 If only we’d had more time to know him.

 Tuesday, March 1, 2022